OpenSourceDemocracy/PetitionApp/README.md

 The Orbit-db javascript browser client generates a pair of public and private keys, which can be used a proxy for identity.
 Each user's public key is the address to their orbit-db log.

-The organization of the application then follows a directory structure
+The organization of the application then follows a directory structure, e.g. `/profile` which is a json document with data about the user.
+By default it will show the user that is logged in.
+Otherwise you can provide the public key of another user to see their profile, e.g. `/profile/:key`.

+# Other Technical Notes

+This project uses typescript because it provides good abstractions and static typing.  `Vue` provides a simple components framework, which makes the application more modular.
+Furthermore, `Vuetify` is a style framework built on top of vue, which uses a set of pre-made components using material design.
+Lastly, `Vuex` handles the state of the application.

 ## Installing

-I recommend [nvm](https://github.com/creationix/nvm) to install `node`/`npm`.
+We recommend [nvm](https://github.com/creationix/nvm) to install `node`/`npm`.
 Currently need to use the most stable version of node to install everything.

 `nvm install --lts`